ggkarabas/CS403-Project3/README.md

 ## Functions and Procedures

-Functions are a core part of DumPy.
-Defined using the `func` keyword, functions must be documented and include type annotations to define inputs and outputs clearly:
+Functions are at the core of DumPy.
+You use the `func` keyword to define them, and they must have type annotations:

 ```dumpy
 # Function that greets a user